RenitaBlessina/Food-Delivery-Analysis/README.md

 2. **Feature Engineering**: Creating new features to capture customer behavior patterns, such as average order value, frequency of orders, time between orders, and customer segmentation.
 3. **Exploratory Data Analysis (EDA)**: Visualizing data distributions, correlations, and identifying significant patterns and trends.

+## Possible Sources of Bias

+- **Location Bias:** Bias towards or against certain delivery locations based on factors such as safety concerns, familiarity, or perceived tipping habits.
+- **Customer Bias:** Prioritization of deliveries to specific customers perceived as more generous with tips.
+- **Time-of-Day Bias:** Preferences for working during specific times of the day or week.
+- **Weather Bias:** Impact of adverse weather conditions on driver behavior.
+- **Operational Bias:** Bias in the allocation of resources and operational decisions, such as prioritizing profitability over service quality.

+## Visualization and Analysis

+1. **Line Plot:** Time taken by the driver to arrive at the restaurant in minutes for each record.
+2. **Histogram:** Distribution of time taken by the driver to arrive at the restaurant.
+3. **Kernel Density Estimation:** Smooth estimate of the probability density function for the dataset.

 ### Analysis Techniques

 1. **Random Forest Models**: To predict customer behavior and identify key patterns influencing sales conversion rates.